This post has already been read 1048 times!

 3. Employment Generation

 Dumping often results in job losses as domestic factories shut down due to unfairly low-priced imports.
-Anti-dumping measures help:
+Anti-dumping measures help preserve jobs in affected sectors and create employment by encouraging domestic production.

 4. Preventing Over-Reliance on Imports